techlore/go-incognito/Scripts/Section 4/7_ Audits.md

 will talk about physical security and privacy, and some of you may have things in there you want to audit.
 I’d encourage you to find what’s important for your personal interests, priorities, and threat models and add them to your list of items to consistently check up on.
-Expand as need be.

 Like I said before, auditing is an extremely important part of increasing your digital privacy and security.
 You can configure everything properly in January as a New Year’s resolution, but in six months you can be completely vulnerable.
 Stay